-In addition to highlighting West Virginia’s operating historic theaters, the West Virginia Historic Theatre Trail also remembers former Trail members that have closed or been lost to demolition.
-Since the Trail began in 2010, closures have included:
+In addition to highlighting West Virginia’s operating historic theaters, the West Virginia Historic Theatre Trail also remembers former Trail members that have closed (or have become adaptively reused as something other than a movie/performance venue).
+Since the Trail began in 2010, closures and/or reuses have included:

 Why are so many drive-in theaters in West Virginia (and across the country) going out of business?
 A May 2016 article in the State Journal, “Lights Out: Technology Relegating Many Drive-in Theaters to Memory Lane,” explains the situation.